Idearia/wp-tests/README.md

 In [examples/phpunit.example.xml](examples/phpunit.example.xml) you can find an example of a PHPUnit configuration file with all the available options.

-# Logging
+# Loggable trait

-The class `WordPressTestCase` implements a simple logging trait:
+- Add logging capabilities to your class with `use Idearia\WpTests\Loggable`

-- To log a messag to file, call `self::log( $message )`.
+- To log a messag to file, call `self::log( $message )`
-- The file will be named after the test class and placed in the subfolder *tests/logs*.
+- The file will be named after the test class and placed in the subfolder *tests/logs*
 - Customize the subfolder with the `logsPath` environment variable (see below).
 - You can also customize the filename and, in general, the output stream: for these advanced uses, see the `Loggable` trait's documentation.

+The `Loggable` trait is already used by `WordPressTestCase`.

 # Multisite support